abhim1509/node-serverless-llamaindex/README.md

 # node-serverless-llamaindex
-A serverless framework with llamaindex and mocha testing capabilities
+A flexible serverless framework with llamaindex and mocha testing capabilities